BeaAnderson/CraftingInterpreters/README.md

 Followed for the purpose of my professional development

-To run this project you should compile it using javac *.class from the lox package
+To run this project you should compile it using javac *.java from the lox package

 From the root directory then run java -classpath . com.fdmgroup.lox.Lox